Alphabetical Plant Listing

 Description

 Snails are gastropod mollusks that belong to the class Gastropoda.
 They are known for their coiled shells and their slow, deliberate movement.
-Some of the most distinctive features of snails include:
+Some of their most distinctive features include:

 • Shell: Snails have a spiral-shaped shell that provides protection for their soft bodies.
 The shell is usually made of calcium carbonate and is secreted by a specialized organ called the mantle.

-• Mucus: Snails produce thick, slippery mucus that they secrete from their foot.
+• Mucus: They produce thick, slippery mucus that they secrete from their foot.
 This mucus helps them move smoothly over rough surfaces and provides protection from drying out.

 • Foot: Snails have a broad, muscular foot that they use for movement.
-The foot is capable of contracting and expanding, allowing the snail to move forward by extending and contracting the foot muscles.
+The foot is capable of contracting and expanding, allowing them to move forward by extending and contracting the foot muscles.

-• Tentacles: Snails have two pairs of tentacles on their head, one pair of which is used for vision and the other for the smell.
-The tentacles are retractable, and the snail can withdraw them into the shell for protection.
+• Tentacles: They have two pairs of tentacles on their head, one pair of which is used for vision and the other for smell.
+The tentacles are retractable and can be withdrawn into the shell for protection.

 • Radula: Snails have a specialized tongue-like organ called the radula, which is covered in tiny, tooth-like structures.
-The radula is used for feeding, and the snail scrapes it against the surface of its food to remove bits of vegetation or algae.
+The radula is used for feeding: it is scraped against the surface of the food to remove bits of vegetation or algae.

 Life Cycle